Use CyberTracker on a Smartphone for

 From its origins with indigenous Kalahari trackers, CyberTracker projects have been initiated to protect rhinos in Africa, to monitor gorillas in the Congo, snow leopards in the Himalayas, butterflies in Switzerland, jaguars in Costa Rica, birds in the Amazon, wild horses in Mongolia, dolphins in California, marine turtles in the Pacific and whales in Antarctica.

-CyberTracker is being used worldwide by indigenous communities, in national parks, scientific research, citizen science, education, forestry, farming, social surveys, crime prevention and disaster relief.
+CyberTracker is being used worldwide by indigenous communities, in protected areas, scientific research, citizen science, environmental education, forestry, farming, social surveys and crime prevention.

 Climate change, pollution, habitat destruction and loss of biodiversity may have serious impacts on human welfare.
-To prevent this will require ongoing long-term monitoring of all aspects of the environment.
-Our vision is to promote the development of a Worldwide Environmental Monitoring Network.
+To anticipate and prevent negative impacts will require ongoing long-term monitoring of all aspects of the environment.
+Our vision is to develop a Worldwide Environmental Monitoring Network.